 I’m sick of this boring debate.
 I’m sick of the media slanting studies like this in such a way that make organics look overall lacking as opposed to reporting the actual facts.
 I’m sick of how everyone thinks it’s awesome to feed kids poison.

-Want to convince me to quit saying organics are better?
-Here’s a tip.
+Want to convince me that organics suck?
+Here’s a tip….

-I think that all these researchers, media writers who slant these stories in an anti-organics way, and pesticide makers should send a bunch of their own children into conventionally grown fields of crops, each week for years on end and spray them down with pesticides.
+I think that all these researchers, writers and pesticide makers who keep saying “Organics aren’t healthier” should send their own children into pesticide-laden fields of crops, each week for years on end.
 Then I’d like these folks to complete a study about how well that turns out for said kids.

 If the kids running around in poisoned fields of crops end up healthier than kids running around in organically grown fields of crops, well, then I’ll shut up.